-Since, crying is the only way for them to express their feeling, their crying manners and habits have different implications.
+Since crying is the only way for them to express their feelings, their crying manners and habits have different implications.
 Hence, parents must be vigilant in understanding their crying patterns.
 This way, parents would be able to address their babies’ problems right away.
-It is effective, if parents keep a log and time their babies’ crying behavior, so they are prepared the next day.
+It is effective if parents keep a log and time their babies’ crying behavior, so they are prepared the next day.

 So, instead of fretting, take a deep breath and leap towards recognizing some of the basic reasons why babies cry:

-Indeed cribs, cots and swing chairs are considered essentials in taking care of the baby, but babies at times cry because they crave physical contact with their parents the most.
-Scientific studies have shown that a skin-to-skin contact between babies and parents is proven to increase a healthy bond amongst them.
+Indeed cribs, cots, and swing chairs are considered essentials in taking care of the baby, but babies at times cry because they crave physical contact with their parents the most.
+Scientific studies have shown that skin-to-skin contact between babies and parents is proven to increase a healthy bond amongst them.
 The babies feel secure and safe when arms are wrapped around them.
-They respond to your touch, smell and warmth of your body and feel satisfied.
+They respond to your touch, smell, and warmth of your body and feel satisfied.

 Babies who face gas problems are extremely uncomfortable and in deep pain.
 Furthermore, if the baby is colicky, it may lead them to inhale more air and hence make them gassier.
 Babies experiencing gas issues cry a lot and are persistently fussy for hours.
 They refuse to sleep or eat and merely cry.
 Mothers need to make sure that they burp after their feed or lie them down on their stomach to relieve them of their pain.

 Babies consider a stranger’s touch as hostile.
-When anybody who isn’t familiar to them, picks them up, they show their discomfort with crying.
+When anybody who isn’t familiar with them picks them up, they show their discomfort by crying.
 They don’t feel adjusted or secure with an unfamiliar touch or smell.
 The ideal way to introduce someone to your baby is to simply spend some time together with them while you are holding the baby.
 Start a conversation and sit in close proximity.
 It is important that one of the parents carries the baby through this process.
 This way, the baby will be acquainted with an unfamiliar face in the comfort of his parents around him.
-After a while, realizing a friendly face, the baby will b willing to be held by the stranger and won’t cry.
+After a while, realizing a friendly face, the baby will be willing to be held by the stranger and won’t cry.

-Though they all may seem as crying sounds, but with time babies develop a specific and different crying pitch or call for each one of them.
-Parents are requested maintain their calm during these early years when babies only communicate through crying.
-It may seem infuriating but it’s the only way they express.
+Though they all may seem like crying sounds, with time babies develop a specific and different crying pitch or call for each one of them.
+Parents are requested to maintain their calm during these early years when babies only communicate through crying.
+It may seem infuriating but it’s the only way they express themselves.
 Be patient and tune yourself according to their needs and crying habits.
 This will only make the parents share a close bond with their babies and understand them more.